khyox/ratsvm/README.md

 If you use RATSVM in your research, please consider to cite the chapter.
 Thanks!

 **Martí J.M.
 (2018) Robust Analysis of Time Series in Virome Metagenomics**.
 In: Moya A., Pérez Brocal V. (eds) The Human Virome.
 Methods in Molecular Biology, vol 1838.
-Humana Press, New York, NY.
+Springer Nature, New York, NY.
+ISBN 978-1-4939-8682-8.
 DOI: https://doi.org/10.1007/978-1-4939-8682-8_17